twinfoundation/framework/packages/entity/docs/reference/enums/ComparisonOperator.md

-# Enumeration: ComparisonType
+# Enumeration: ComparisonOperator

-The types of comparisons available to comparators.
+The types of comparison types.

 ## Enumeration Members